-A complication of episcleritis is iritis.
-This is when the coloured part of your eye (iris) becomes inflamed.
+A possible complication of episcleritis is anterior uveitis (also called iritis).
+This is when the front of your eye, often the coloured part (iris), becomes inflamed.
 About one in 10 people with episcleritis develop anterior uveitis but it’s usually mild.

-Other, less common, causes of episcleritis include certain types of cancer, skin diseases, immune deficiency disorders and, rarely, insect bites.
+Other, less common, associated conditions include certain types of cancer, skin diseases, immune deficiency disorders and, rarely, insect bites.

-It’s unlikely you will need any tests but if you have severe episcleritis or it keeps coming back, your GP may ask you to have a blood test, to find out if episcleritis is related to an underlying health condition.
+It’s unlikely you will need any tests but if you have severe episcleritis or it keeps coming back, your GP may ask you to have a blood test to find out if episcleritis is related to an underlying health condition.

-If your condition is particularly painful or doesn’t respond to treatment, your GP may refer you to an ophthalmologist (a doctor who specialises in eye health, including eye surgery).
+If you have a lot of pain or you don’t respond to treatment, your GP may refer you to an ophthalmologist (a doctor who specialises in eye health, including eye surgery).

 Episcleritis usually clears up on its own within about 10 days and doesn’t normally require any treatment.

-Artificial tears (eg hypromellose) useful to relieve your symptoms.
+You might find artificial tears (eg hypromellose) useful to relieve your symptoms.
 This is an over-the-counter medicine that you can buy from a pharmacy.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-If your symptoms are severe or last a long time your doctor may prescribe the following.
+If your symptoms are severe or last more than three weeks, your doctor may prescribe:

 Always ask your doctor for advice and read the patient information leaflet that comes with your medicine.

-Any underlying conditions that have been found as a result of you having episcleritis will also require treatment.
-You may be referred to another specialist such as a rheumatologist (a doctor who specialises in identifying and treating conditions that affect the musculoskeletal system, particularly the joints and surrounding tissues) for treatment.
+During your diagnosis, if your doctor finds that you have an underlying health condition you will also require treatment for this.
+He or she may refer you to another specialist such as a rheumatologist (a doctor who specialises in identifying and treating conditions that affect the musculoskeletal system, particularly the joints and surrounding tissues) for treatment.